 SECTION 13: Disposal considerations The generator of a waste is always responsible for making proper hazardous waste determinations and needs to consider state and local requirements in addition to federal regulations.
 This material, if discarded as produced, would not be a federally regulated RCRA "listed" hazardous waste and is not believed to exhibit characteristics of hazardous waste.
 See Sections 7 and 8 for information on handling, storage and personal protection and Section 9 for physical/chemical properties.
 It is possible that the material as produced contains constituents which are not required to be listed in the SDS but could affect the hazardous waste determination.
 Additionally, use which results in chemical or physical change of this material could subject it to regulation as a hazardous waste.
 This material under most intended uses would become "Used Oil" due to contamination by physical or chemical impurities.
 Whenever possible, Recycle used oil in accordance with applicable federal and state or local regulations.
 Container contents should be completely used and containers should be emptied prior to discard.
 SECTION 14: Transport information U.S. Department of Transportation (DOT) UN Number: Not regulated UN proper shipping name: None Transport hazard class(es): None Packing Group: None Environmental Hazards: This product does not meet the DOT/UN/IMDG/IMO criteria of a marine pollutant Special precautions for user: If shipped by land in a packaging having a capacity of 3,500 gallons or more, the provisions of 49 CFR, Part 130 apply.
 (Contains oil) Transport in bulk according to Annex II of MARPOL 73/78 and the IBC Code: Not applicable SECTION 15: Regulatory information CERCLA/SARA - Section 302 Extremely Hazardous Substances and TPQs (in pounds) This material does not contain any chemicals subject to the reporting requirements of SARA 302 and 40 CFR 372.
-CERCLA/SARA - Section 311/312 (Title III Hazard Categories) Should this product meet EPCRA 311/312 Tier reporting criteria at 40 CFR 370, refer to Section 2 of this SDS for appropriate classifications.
-CERCLA/SARA - Section 313 and 40 CFR 372 This material does not contain any chemicals subject to the reporting requirements of SARA 313 and 40 CFR 372.
-EPA (CERCLA) Reportable Quantity (in pounds) This material does not contain any chemicals with CERCLA Reportable Quantities.
-California Proposition 65 This material does not contain any chemicals which are known to the State of California to cause cancer, birth defects or other reproductive harm at concentrations that trigger the warning requirements of California Proposition 65.
+CERCLA/SARA - Section 311/312 (Title III Hazard Categories) US EPA has published a final rule aligning hazardous chemical reporting under sections 311 and 312 of the Emergency Planning Page 6/6 Issue Date: 20-Mar-2017 Status: FINAL and Community Right-to-Know Act (EPCRA) with OSHA HCS.
+See Section 2 for hazard classifications under EPCRA.
+CERCLA/SARA - Section 313 and 40 CFR 372 This material contains the following chemicals subject to the reporting requirements of Section 313 of SARA Title III and 40 CFR 372: Chemical Name Concentration 1 de minimis Zinc Compound(s) <1.2 1.0% EPA (CERCLA) Reportable Quantity (in pounds) This material does not contain any chemicals with CERCLA Reportable Quantities.
+California Proposition 65 WARNING.
+This product can expose you to chemicals including Naphthalene (CASRN 91-20-3) which is known to the State of California to cause cancer.
+For more information go to www.P65Warnings.ca.gov.
 International Inventories All components are either listed on the US TSCA Inventory, or are not regulated under TSCA.
 All components are either on the DSL, or are exempt from DSL listing requirements.
-SECTION 16: Other information Issue Date: Previous Issue Date: SDS Number Status: 06-Feb-2018 25-Sep-2015 830356 FINAL Revised Sections or Basis for Revision:
+SECTION 16: Other information Issue Date: Previous Issue Date: SDS Number Status: 20-Mar-2017 None 831424 FINAL Revised Sections or Basis for Revision:

-Identified Hazards (Section 2); Format change Legend (pursuant to NOM-018-STPS-2015):
+New SDS Legend (pursuant to NOM-018-STPS-2015):

-Legend (pursuant to NOM-018-STPS-2015): The information within is considered correct but is not exhaustive and will be used for guidance only, which is based on the current knowledge of the substance or mixture and is applicable to the appropriate safety precautions for the product.
+The information within is considered correct but is not exhaustive and will be used for guidance only, which is based on the current knowledge of the substance or mixture and is applicable to the appropriate safety precautions for the product.
 Guide to Abbreviations: